mister-webhooks/mister-webhooks-client/docs/protocol.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Connecting
 Mister Webhooks hosts a Kafka cluster that contains webhook event data for our customers.

 The Web UI for configuring consumers gives you a file when you create a new consumer, called a consumer profile.
-The consumer profile file contains all the material you need to connect to a Kafka topic and consume data.
+The consumer profile file contains all the material you need to connect to our Kafka brokers.

+The user will need to provide the name of the Kafka topic to consume from.
+Each Mister Webhooks endpoint publishes into its own topic, and the Web UI displays the topic name.

 ### The Connection Profile Format